How To Cycle A Shrimp Tank?

 The Methods Of Cycling A Tank

-You may have already seen different methods and are confused about which one will be the best for you.
-Here I am covering three methods of cycling where the second and third methods are more popular and risk-free as these two are fishless methods.
+You may have already seen different methods and be confused about which one will be best for you.
+Here, I am covering three methods of cycling.
+The second and third methods are more popular and risk-free as these two are fishless methods.

 The first one is basically for professionals who can handle and minimize the risk of the fish-in process.